 What lessons can be learned from this scenario?
 For starters, one lesson is that driving while distracted is dangerous.
-Another key takeaway is that allowing personal use of company vehicles increases a company's exposure to vehicle-related losses.
+Besides this, an important lesson learned is that companies allowing personal use of company vehicles increase their vehicle loss exposure.
 Companies can limit this exposure by reducing the amount of personal use that is permitted.
-Establishing formal policies and procedures and communicating them to all employees who use company vehicles outside of business is also a prudent step to help control this exposure.
+Establishing formal policies and procedures and communicating them to all employees who use company vehicles outside of business, is also a prudent step to help control this exposure.